DaverCodes/regex-hex-value-matching/gist-template.md

 # Matching Hex Values Using Regex

 Matching a Hex value using regular expression can sound like a daunting task.
 In this tutorial we will break down the process to make it easier to get our heads around.
-Before we get started, the regular expression we will need is as follows:
+Before we get started, the regular expression we will take on looks like this:
 /^#?([a-f0-9]{6}|[a-f0-9]{3})$/
 Join me and we will break down this topic into easily understood segements.